devoxa/prisma-relay-cursor-connection/README.md

 You can find more examples for custom cursors in the [unit tests](./tests/index.spec.ts).

-### Custom Edges
+### Custom Edges & Nodes

 By default, the edge consists of the `cursor` and the `node`.
-If you would like to add additional fields to the edge, you can pass the following option:
+If you would like to add additional fields to the edge or the node, you can pass the following option:

 ```ts
 import { findManyCursorConnection } from '@devoxa/prisma-relay-cursor-connection'